Kevin Pilkington: Port Vale

 He signed with Port Vale on a free transfer in June 1998.
 Unable to dislodge the veteran Paul Musselwhite in the 1998–99 season, a young Pilkington played nine Division One games in mid-season, Vale losing all but two of them.
-Again forced to play second fiddle in 1999–2000, he played in sixteen games, keeping three clean sheets.
-He was at Vale Park for the end of an era – following John Rudge's dismissal, he was first choice keeper under Brian Horton from March onwards, but was released at the end of the season.
+Again forced to play second fiddle in 1999–2000, he played in 16 games, keeping three clean sheets.
+He was at Vale Park for the end of an era – following John Rudge's dismissal, he was first-choice keeper under Brian Horton from March onwards but was released at the end of the season.

 Mansfield Town

 Following a brief spell with Welsh Premier League side Aberystwyth Town, Pilkington joined Second Division side Wigan Athletic in early September 2000.
-After just six days he dropped down to Mansfield Town in the fourth tier.
+After six days, he dropped to Mansfield Town in the fourth tier.
 He played just three games for the "Stags" that season, before summer signing Michael Bingham from Blackburn Rovers was recruited as competition for the number 1 jersey.
 Promoted to first choice keeper in 2001–02, he played almost fifty games as the club achieved promotion in third place.
-Early in the season, Pilkington conceded a goal in bizarre circumstances during a League Cup First Round defeat to Notts County.
+Early in the season, Pilkington conceded a goal in bizarre circumstances during a League Cup first round defeat to Notts County.
 Opposition keeper Steve Mildenhall put a free kick into Pilkington's net from inside of his own half of the field.
-In a first half to forget, County's Danny Allsopp also scored a 31st minute hat-trick.
+In a first half to forget, County's Danny Allsopp also scored a 31st-minute hat-trick.

 After recovering from a broken wrist in September, he played 36 games the next season, as Mansfield came straight back down.
 Pilkington played 55 competitive games in 2003–04.
 He kept a clean sheet in the 2004 play-off final, though Huddersfield Town won 4–1 on penalties.
 In 2004–05, Pilkington was busy once again, keeping goal on 46 occasions.
-At the end of the campaign he was out of contract.
+At the end of the campaign, he was out of contract.
 Offered a one-year deal, manager Carlton Palmer was confident of his signature.
 However, with the new deal paying less than his previous contract, he rejected the offer, despite Palmer being "95% sure" Pilkington would sign.
 Pilkington instead signed with League Two rivals Notts County in June 2005.